 More Arrests Possible In The Killing Of Ahmaud Arbery, State Investigators Say

-Georgie state authorities said Friday that more arrests are possible in the shooting death of Ahmaud Arbery, an unarmed black man who was killed in February while jogging in the Satilla Shores neighborhood in Brunswick, Ga.
+Georgia state authorities said Friday that more arrests are possible in the shooting death of Ahmaud Arbery, an unarmed black man who was killed in February while jogging in the Satilla Shores neighborhood in Glynn County, Ga.

 The director of the Georgia Bureau of Investigation, Vic Reynolds, also shed light on his department's swift decision to arrest two white men, a father and son, in connection with Arbery's killing, two days after taking over the investigation from local authorities.